rsanlop/Untitled-Dating-Sim/intellij/doc/use-cases/load-game.md

-# Save Progress
+# Load game

 ## 1. Primary actor and goals
 Who is the main interested party and what goal(s) this use case is designed to help them achieve.
-For example, for _process sale_:

-__Player__: Wants to save game progress to play at a later time.
+__Player__: Wants to load game progress to continue gameplay.

 ## 2. Preconditions

 What must be true prior to the start of the use case.
-For example, for _process sale_:

 * Player has gone on at least one date (completed a mini-game).
+* Game has already automatically saved (after each mini-game)

 ## 4. Postconditions

 What must be true upon successful completion of the use case.
-For example, for _process sale_:

-* Player has saved their progress.
+* Player has loaded their progress.

 ## 4. Workflow